 10. Memories of Home

 Sports teams are the stuff of lifetime memories.
 The triumphs and defeats of a sporting season stay with us long after the season is over.
-And then one day our children are 18 and getting ready to go off the college.
-They will miss their family, dog, friends and their team.
-And that is a good thing.
+Our kids may one day forget who was in their English class or which math teacher they had in 10th grade.
+But their team…that they will never forget.